 You’ll spend more time with some characters than others, and you won’t get every question answered.
 You’ll often feel robbed of just a little more time.
 If that sounds like life, it’s no accident.

 If you buy the game, you can choose to spend extra on an art book that expands the story and backstory.
 You learn there’s a greater connection between Stella and these spirits than you might have thought.
 And you may question the entire story.
 Is Stella really a spiritfarer in a midstage afterlife?
 Or is this a fluttering dream as she dies?

 The developers don’t answer that question, and I think it’s beside the point.
 Life isn’t about having all the answers but learning from success and failures, especially our failures.
 It’s about accepting who we are and who we will be.
 And in the end, our greatest accomplishment is the impact on those we leave behind.

 Spiritfarer demonstrates that with care and respect.
-It never preaches and it never yells its lessons.
-It present life and lets you make of it what you will.
+It never preaches, and it never yells its lessons.
+It presents life and lets you make of it what you will.
 And that’s what makes it worth your time.

 Where to Buy ‘Spiritfarer’

 You can purchase Spiritfarer on Steam, Microsoft Store, Xbox One, PlayStation 4, and Nintendo Switch for $30.
 If you buy it on Steam, there’s a bundle option that includes a digital artbook with additional story and background for $39.
 And if you buy it elsewhere, you can buy the artbook separately on itch.io.